 Improve your camera settings to eliminate grain

-Wecams, whether built into your laptop or a stand alone model, aren’t the only way to do video conferencing.
+Webcams, whether built into your laptop or a standalone model, aren’t the only way to do video conferencing.
 You can also connect your smartphone, DSLR, and even a GoPro to your computer.

 Photographers frequently talk about the Exposure Triangle.
-Think of an equal sided triangle (equilateral triangle).
-The corners of the triangle represent, Aperture, ISO, Shutter Speed.
+Think of an equal-sided triangle (equilateral triangle).
+The corners of the triangle represent Aperture, ISO, and Shutter Speed.
 Taken together these three elements determine the exposure.